J-Kuopus/myFlix-client/README.md

 # myFlix-client

-This is the front end of an API created for getting and displaying movies to a user.
-The user can register an account and login to see details about the movies (images, director, genre, etc.).
-They can also view and update their profile information (username, password, email, birthdate) as well as create a list of favorite movies.
-The movie API can be found here: https://github.com/J-Kuopus/myFlix-app
+This is a user interface built with React that connects to an API (found here: https://github.com/J-Kuopus/myFlix-app ) for getting and displaying movie information to a user.

+## Key Features

+- Welcome view where users can register an account and login to the website
+- A movies view that displays images of all of the movies
+- A single movie view for each movie that displays more detailed information (synopsis, release year, etc.)
+- A director view that displays information about the movie's director (bio, birthyear, etc.)
+- A genre view that displays information about the movie's genre (name, description)
+- A profile view that displays the user's account information
+- A form for editing and updating profile information

 ## Dependencies